 This workshop series is dedicated to one of our core principles — embodied culture.
 Embodied culture is rooted in the journey towards cultural transformation, where the values guiding human life are shifting: personal enlivening and purposeful living replace the traditional ideas of success, relationships grow to be mutually aware partnerships, attention to life around and within, balance and respect of differences, and holistic mindset become unifying embodied principles.
 Embodied Culture is a culture with an expanded field of attention at its roots, inspired by the integrity of Earth’s living systems.
 It’s seeking re-integration of the world in a larger sense.
 Our health is in our re-connection, in that all parts of ourselves are integrated.
 Thinking, feeling, senses, intuition, rationality, physicality — all the different aspects of human experience are playing together like a jazz band, unified in diversity, in free play.
 How can embodied culture come back or come forth and land into our lives?
-This is the question at the center of the series.
-On the way we look at a variety of subjects from "togetherness" and "personal sustainability" to "creative courage" and “connection with the environment”, which we explore through different media (conversation, illustration, sculpture, music, writing, animation, theatre, design, or other proposed by our team and chosen by you).
+This is the question at the center of this series.
+We look at a variety of subjects, from "togetherness" and "personal sustainability" to "creative courage" and “connection with the environment”, which we explore through different media (conversation, illustration, sculpture, music, writing, animation, theatre, design, or other proposed by our team and chosen by you).
 We connect a chosen medium with the practice of embodied inquiry, and offer an approach that aims to transcend disciplinary boundaries.
 These experiences aim to shift the habit of treating the world as a divided place that can be looked at from the outside but not lived in, sensed and felt.
 To continue reading, here is our story of embodied culture.

 Part 1.
 Introduction